com-480-data-visualization/project-2024-group-era/README.md

 **80% of the final grade**

-As we have deployed our website, so you don't need additional technical setup, you can get access to our website, screencast, and process book by following links:
+As we have deployed our website, so you don't need any additional technical setup, you can get access to our website, screencast, and process book by following links:

 [website](https://com-480-data-visualization.github.io/project-2024-group-era/)